3huo/MVDI/README.md

 # Action recognition for depth video using multi-view dynamic images
-this is the implementation of the paper accepted by Science Information
+this is the implementation of the paper accepted by Science Information.
+[Journal](https://www.sciencedirect.com/science/article/pii/S0020025518309964).

 ![avatar](https://github.com/3huo/MVDI/blob/master/Pipline.png)
 the code is consists of there pattern: